 - Transfusion Medicine

-Mayo Clinic Health System clinics, hospitals and health care facilities serve more than 70 communities in Iowa, Georgia, Wisconsin and Minnesota.
-These sites offer Mayo Clinic testing capabilities to their local communities, while esoteric laboratory testing is provided through Mayo Medical Laboratories (MML).
+Mayo Clinic Health System clinics, hospitals and health care facilities serve more than 60 communities in Iowa, Wisconsin and Minnesota.
+These sites offer Mayo Clinic testing capabilities to their local communities, while esoteric laboratory testing is provided through Mayo Clinic Laboratories (MCL).

-MML is the laboratory referral center for Mayo Clinic.
-MML specializes in esoteric laboratory testing for health care organizations throughout the United States and around the world.
+MCL is the laboratory referral center for Mayo Clinic.
+MCL specializes in esoteric laboratory testing for health care organizations throughout the United States and around the world.

 Nov.
 09, 2018